Craft Beer And Mountain Biking – A Great Combination

 Red Hill VIC

 Red Hill Brewery is a stones throw from the predominantly down hill oriented MTB tracks.
 Prepare for plenty of climbing, descending and ocean views.
-As a massive hop head I love the fact these guys grow their own hops on site.

 The Flying Horse Brewery is located in the seaside town of windy Warrnambool.
-I wasn’t sure this should be added as they no longer brew their beer on site.
+We weren’t sure this should be added as they no longer brew their beer on site.
 It’s more of a bistro than a brewery and the beer range is pretty basic.
 The local MTB tracks are at thunder point where you can string together a 5km loop.
 Quite short admittedly but a tight twisty and technical sandy loam track right on the ocean.
 Definitely worth a look if you are in the area.

 Mount Beauty VIC